WadoodAmer/MAT-Tricks/README.md

 ##Usage

 The Student solve questions based on their learnings of linear algebra concepts.
 This project can prove to be very helpful tool to cross check their calculations.
 Moreover, teachers can use this tool to check assignments and check assignments and design course effectively.
-Bussiness identities can also use it to calculate the sytem of linear equation they come across during bussiness analysis.
+Bussiness identities can also use it to calculate the system of linear equation they come across during bussiness analysis.

 ##Features